 Each participant in the program is encouraged to practice at least one hour each week while school is in session.
 The one hour can be split in whatever way works best for the member's schedule.
-Our suggestion is to spread it out over either two daily sessions of 30 minutes, or five daily sessions of a 10/15 minute mix.
+Our suggestion is to spread it out over either two daily sessions of 30 minutes or five daily sessions of a 10/15 minute mix.
 (Example: M/W/F - 10 mins; T/TH - 15 mins).

-Chapters will be challenged to log a number of practice hours each month, proportional to the number of active members in the chapter.
-The monthly goal is calculated to be 4 hours each month (with regards to there being 4 weeks in a month), multiplied by 50% of the chapter's active membership.
+Chapters will be challenged to log their practice hours each month, proportional to the number of active members in the chapter.
+The monthly goal is calculated to be 4 hours each month (with regards to 4 weeks in a month), multiplied by 50% of the chapter's active membership.

-4 hours x 0.50 x # of active members = Total # of hours completed by the chapter per month
+(0.50 x # of active members) x 4 hours = Total # of hours completed by the chapter per month